 Many experts have looked with scepticism on Apple TV Plus, which launched in November.
-Its prospects look dim, they say, reasoning that it has little to offer compared to competing services such as
+Its prospects look dim, they say, reasoning that it has little to offer compared to competing services such as Netflix, Amazon Prime and Disney Plus.

 According to analyst Samik Chatterjee at JP Morgan, however, things look brighter for Apple TV Plus in the slightly longer term.
 There are indications that Apple is planning to increase its annual budget from one to six billion dollars, which should help to solve the much-criticised lack of content.